ddoyediran/google-books/README.md

 ## Install dependencies
 1. Install Superagent with `npm install superagent` - this let you access/ get data you needed from the API.
 Read more here: https://www.npmjs.com/package/superagent

-2. Install Nodemon with `npm install nodemon` - It makes recompiling easier.
+2. Install Nodemon with `npm install nodemon` - It helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.
 It is optional.
 (Read more here: https://www.npmjs.com/package/nodemon)